Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 - Crit/fumble logic update: Auto Failure on 99 roll result, will always result in a fumble, even if target is above 100.
 - Renamed critical success/failure to auto success/failure, so not to confuse with critical hit.
 - Roll template now has Critical / Fumble(Oops) / Miscast / Wrath buttons integrated, they only show when these events happen and are useable by anyone with control of that character sheet.
+- Advanded Skills will now always have base skill 0 (unmodified) when they are not Taken (i.e. trained).
+This is intended to prevent any untaken advanced skills to be rolled by accident.
+Note Ranged Crossbow and Ranged Thrown are always rollable as per core rules.
+Also fixed Rt header display for advanced grouped skills which will now display the user entered name field as well as the grouped skill name.
 - Marginal fail rolls (-0) will now show correctly in SL results
 - Corruption Section now has a Max Corruption value field, based on TB+WPB.
 - New hard coded skills for Channelling Witch, Dark & Chaos added.
+- Roll Tags have been added to the formulas for all combat skills.
+Other skills to follow.
 - Added some further missing translation tags.